nirtamir2/ai-sdk-slides/slides.md

 <Tweet id="1727731541781152035" scale="0.65" />

 <!--
-Throughout this presentation, we've covered a lot of ground.
-Here's a tweet that teach you a little bit more about the magic of AI.
-It's not related to the coding, but I'm highly recommend to watch it in order to unserstand the power of AI.
+Throughout this presentation, we"ve covered a lot of ground.
+Here"s a tweet that teach you a little bit more about the magic of AI.
+It"s not related to the coding, but I"m highly recommend to watch it in order to unserstand the power of AI.
 -->

 ---